CompTIA 220-1201 Guide: A+ Core 1

 Domain Weight Lesson count Focus

-1. Mobile Devices 13% 4 laptops, accessories, mobile networking, and phone or tablet triage
+1. Mobile 13% 4 laptops, accessories, mobile networking, and phone or tablet triage

 3. Hardware 25% 5 internal components, power, cooling, storage, connectors, and printers

-4. Virtualization and Cloud Computing 11% 2 hypervisors, VMs, VDI, thin clients, and cloud service models
+4. Cloud 11% 2 hypervisors, VMs, VDI, thin clients, and cloud service models

-5. Hardware and Network Troubleshooting 28% 5 symptom-first diagnosis across PCs, mobile devices, printers, and networks
+5. Troubleshooting 28% 5 symptom-first diagnosis across PCs, mobile devices, printers, and networks

 Best entry path by background